TheMoon2000/Mind-Master/README.md

 # Mind Master
 A collection of challenges (games) that can boost one's cognitive capacity.
 It's the 2nd generation of “Brain Trainer.”
+You may find it on the App Store via [this link](https://apps.apple.com/us/app/id1531046179#?platform=iphone).

 ## Current Challenges
 - Reaction type challenges